 Timing of Admissions Decisions

-The application deadline is around May 15, but most admission decisions will be made earlier, some as early as December.
+The application deadline is May 17, 2019.
+Decisions will be made between mid-January 2019 and mid-June 2019.
 Decisions are made on a rolling basis.

 Many applicants will receive an early accept, reject, or waitlist decision.

-If you have not received a decision from us yet, it is usually because no decision has been made.
-Decisions are communicated to you a few days after they are made.
+If you have not received a decision from us yet, it is usually because no decision has been made on your application.
+Decisions are communicated to you by GSAS a few days after they are made.
 Decisions are made on a rolling basis until a few weeks after the application deadline.

 If it takes a long time for you to receive a final decision, then the reason usually is that we do not (yet) have a sufficiently large pool of applications to compare with.
 It is not the case that we take an inordinately long time to read your application and think about it.